Campbell River, British Columbia: Climate

-Campbell River has a Mediterranean climate (Köppen climate classification) Csb.
+Campbell River has a Mediterranean climate (Köppen climate classification Csb), very closely bordering on oceanic (Cfb).
 The most precipitation is measured in November, at 231 mm on average.
 January tends to see the most snow, 23.3 cm on average.
 In the winter months, occasional Arctic bursts from the interior of British Columbia can make their way to the coast, bringing temperatures below freezing.
 If a Pacific low reaches the coast, a large snowfall can occur.
 Snowfalls in excess of 45 cm have been recorded in a 24-hour period, and the greatest recorded snowfall was 53.3 cm in 1978.

+Vancouver Island's coldest temperature of -23.9 C was recorded in Campbell River on 30 January 1969.